akkadotnet/akka.net/docs/articles/utilities/event-bus.md

 ---
 # EventBus

-## Subscribing to Dead letter messages
+## Subscribing to Dead Letter Messages

 The following example demonstrates the capturing of dead letter messages generated from a stopped actor.
 The dedicated actor will output the message, sender and recipient of the captured dead letter to the console.